 Benefits of multiple credit cards

-Furthermore, if you have existing credit card debt, you may want to consider adding a balance transfer card to your credit card lineup.
+Furthermore, if you have existing credit card debt, you may want to consider adding a balance transfer credit card to your credit card lineup.
 This will allow you to avoid expensive interest rates while paying off credit card debt.

 Having several credit cards can be a good way to help you tackle various financial goals, whether it’s earning as much cash back as possible or avoiding interest rates on existing balances.
 Just make sure you don't overspend or miss any payments, or you could wind up in debt and damage your credit score.

 Erin pairs personal experience with research and is passionate about sharing personal finance advice with others.
 Previously, she was a freelancer focusing on the credit card side of finance, but has branched out since then to cover other aspects of personal finance.
 Erin is well-versed in traditional media with reporting, interviewing and research, as well as using graphic design and video and audio storytelling to share with her readers.